alisw/alibuild/troubleshooting.markdown

   and simply run alibuild by invoking `alibuild/aliBuild`.

-### Fastjet fails to compile on my brand new Mac
+### FastJet fails to compile on my brand new Mac

-A common problem is that whenever you try to compile FastJet on a brand new mac you get an error like:
+A common problem is that whenever you try to compile FastJet on a brand new Mac (from OSX 10.11 "El Capitan") you get an error like:

     checking whether we are cross compiling... configure: error: in `/Users/me/alice/sw/BUILD/c07a643b35e78fb6e4e289bdb3d5ec7a800a702d/fastjet/fastjet':
     configure: error: cannot run C compiled programs.